artemnikitin/crawler/README.md

 # crawler
-Web crawler implemented in Go
+Example of web crawler implemented in Go